Get tips, information or news about immigration | easylME Blog

-• Some questions answered about the Immigration Medical Examination
+Some questions answered about the Immigration Medical Exam

-• The Immigration Medical Examination is a mandatory process, one of the invariable parts in the overall Immigration journey.
+The Immigration Medical Exam is a mandatory process, one of the invariable parts in the overall Immigration journey.
 We had spoken some time ago, about the vaccinations that are required to be taken by the Green Card applicant.
+Understanding vaccination requirements helps you feel more prepared for your immigration medical exam and avoid unnecessary delays.
 To refresh our memory, here is a list of vaccinations that are required for immigration purposes:

 • Hepatitis A